Plottt/SoftClaw/README.txt

 finger_characterisation contains data and code to characterize the contact detection and the force-curvature relationship after contact.
 The script can be run using Matlab version R2023a.

 CAD contains a .STEP file for the hand assembly.
-It can be opened using various programs, including Solidworks version 2023.
+It can be opened using Solidworks version 2023.

 Supplemental_Video.mp4 contains a .mp4 video which can be played in QuickTime player (Mac) or Media Player (Windows).

+For questions regarding technical support for multimedia material, please contact Louis Plottel (lmplotte@cs.cmu.edu)